Freetime Beer Co.

 Little did we know what was coming round the corner.

-The covid-19 pandemic & the strict lock-down rules in the UK left our keg only model exposed, sales stopped.
+The covid-19 pandemic & the lock-down rules in the UK left our keg only model exposed, sales stopped overnight.

-In October of 2020 we dumped £40k of kegs that were past their sell date.
+In October 2020 we dumped £40k of kegs that were past their sell date.

-Our friends at BeerRiff, let us use their canning line to get 2992 packaged & out for Christmas 2020.
+Our friends at BeerRiff, let us use their canning line to get it packaged & out for delivery for Christmas 2020.

-Throughout 2021 & 2022 we produced collabs with BeerRiff, we would brew & they would package.
+Throughout 2021 & 2022 we produced collaborations with our friends BeerRiff.

-This reduced the risk of being stuck with too much keg stock & they had a direct to consumer retail channel to move the product through.
+Reducing the risk of being stuck with too much keg stock & their DTC sales channel to move the product through.

 We started contract brewing, producing private label beers for venues in Wales.

-This was a great way for us to use the brew-kit without being stuck with too much stock.
+This was a great way for us to use the brew-kit without holding inventory.

 London based tech company Nothing approached us to brew them a rice lager for their Soho store launch party.